 What is reason?
 It is the possession of knowledge and the ability to contemplate that knowledge, to mediate from a question to an answer and to an explanation.
 Man’s knowledge is not some sort of hive mind knowledge, though, and so that possession of knowledge is unique to each person.
 So how does one possess knowledge and then possess it separately from another person?
 There must be a place in each person for this knowledge to be possessed, since we so clearly have the capacity for knowing.

 Well what do we have that is immaterial?
 Our own forms of course!
 So what, our forms are like weird vacuums that suck a form out from it’s primary existence in the material world?
 Nah, that’s a bit too weird.
 Plus, if one person sucked a form out of a triangle (therefore obliterating that individual triangle), the person sitting next to him couldn’t also suck the form of triangle out, and we know that isn’t what happens.
 Both people can get the form of triangle.
-Aquinas says that our intellects, the powers of reason and comprehension within the form of man, mirrors the forms that we observe through our senses.
-The immaterial part of us mirrors the immaterial notions of the real world outside of us, and therefore we come to possess immaterial forms.
+Aquinas says that our intellects, the powers of reason and comprehension within the form of man, shapes itself around the intelligible characters that we observe through our senses.
+The immaterial part of us shapes itself around the immaterial notions of the real world outside of us, and therefore we come to possess immaterial forms.

 This is the second premise for my thesis: